-Pan Fried Chicken Wings with Bulgur is a satisfying Mediterranean-inspired dish with minimum washing up.
+Pan Fried Chicken with Bulgur is a satisfying Mediterranean-inspired dish with minimum washing up.
 It makes a perfect weeknight dinner.

 Bulgur wheat is always a perfect match with chicken.
 Although we often make bulgur pilaf as a side dish, we sometimes cook bulgur and chicken in the same pan to have the best combination of flavors.
 This is one of those same pan recipes.